Dynatrace/OneAgent-SDK-for-dotnet/readme.md

 void End();
 ```

 The Start method only supports synchronous methods (in other words C# methods without the async keyword).
-If you call Start() in an async method, then with high probability the SDK won’t capture the specific data.
+If you call Start() in an async method, then with high probability the SDK won't capture the specific data.

 To support asynchronous methods (which are C# methods that are marked with the async keyword) the SDK offers a StartAsync() method.